-In the first category, we use our experiment to ask the following questions: (a) will the efficient firms become active in the final contracts, (b) what will the distribution of profits be throughout the chain, and (c) are these results consistent with theory?
-This is the first time these questions have been addressed in a three-tier supply chain experiment.
+In the first category, we use our experiment to ask the following questions: (a) will the efficient firms become active in the final contracts, (b) what will the distribution of profits be throughout the chain, and (c) what features drive this?
+To the authors' knowledge this is the first time these questions have been addressed in a three-tier supply chain experiment.
+Furthermore, existing theoretical models of supply chain bargaining (such as leader-follower models and the Balanced